newaetech/secure-CAN-demo/README.md

 # Secure Can Demo

 This demo was created to showcase Correlation Power Analysis (CPA) attacks on CAN buses using AES for encryption and authentication.
+This network was described in the paper "Power Analysis and Fault Attacks against Secure CAN: How Safe Are Your Keys?" by Colin O'Flynn and Greg d'Eon, published in SAE International Journal of Transportation Cybersecurity & Privacy.

+Because there are no good public standards for secure CAN (as of ~2017 when the article was written), this example network was created.
+This secure CAN network features the following specifications:

+ * Uses AES-128 for encryption & authentication of packets (based on AES-CCM mode).
+ * Works with standard CAN messages (does not need CAN-FD or higher-layer transport).
+ * Maximum data size of 4 bytes (as 4 additional bytes used for MAC tag to provide authentication).
+ * Separate Encryption & Authentication keys (differs from AES-CCM, this was done to slightly complicate the type of attack described in the paper 'IOT Goes Nuclear', which improves the CPA attack due to key reuse between the -CTR and -CBC operations in -CCM).
+ * Limited to standard CAN ID field, as the additional bytes of the Extended ID are used as a message counter (to prevent replay attacks).

+ Despite the excellent security, it is still trivial to break with a CPA attack.
+The use of AES-CCM means a slightly more complicated attack to break the AES-CTR mode, but remains possible.
+This repoistory holds the files required to build the example network.

 ## Getting Started

 ### Required Hardware
 * 2 CW308 Boards
-* 2 CW308 Target Boards with CAN headers (STM32F3 only, for now)
+* 2 CW308 Target Boards with CAN headers (STM32F3 only, for now but should work with STM32F4/STM32F4HWC with little effort)
 * 2 CANoodlers
 * Something to perform CPA attacks with (CW Lite, CW Pro, etc)
 * A USB/CAN adapter to insert CAN packets
-* Something to split the CAN bus off for the USB/CAN adapter
+* Something to split the CAN bus off for the USB/CAN adapter (can build 4-node CAN network as well)
 * Something that outputs an analog voltage level (must output no higher than 3.3V.
 The adjustable regulator on the CW308 boards will work fine for this)
 * Something to view a PWM output (the LEDs on the CW308 boards will work)